Skills to Include (and Not to Include) on a Resume

 Skills to Keep Off Your Resume

 Skills You Don’t Have: This may seem obvious, but many people fluff up their skills or put skills on their resume that they don't have.
-A CareerBuilder survey reports that more than three-quarters of Human Resources managers (75 percent) have caught a lie on a resume.
-Some of those lies include exaggerating or embellishing the qualifications the applicant has for a job.
+A CareerBuilder survey reports that more than three-quarters of human resources managers (75%) have caught a lie on a resume.

 Even if you’re a quick learner, you may not have a good grasp of what you need to know if, by some chance, you do get the job.
 If an employer hires you and finds out you can’t do the work, you could get fired.

 Obsolete Skills: If you are, or were, a pro at working with outdated software or technology such as MS-DOS, Lotus 1-2-3, or Vista, for example, don’t put it on your resume.
 If you know how to backup files onto a floppy disk, keep that skill to yourself.

 Many technologies have become obsolete, and knowing how to use them isn’t an asset other than in rare circumstances.
 In fact, it might make your knowledge seem very outdated, and the employer might think you're a tech dinosaur.

 If you have been out of the workforce for a while, take the time to ensure you have current skills listed on your resume that employers demand and value.

 Skills That Aren’t Relevant to the Job: Leave off any skills you have that are not related in any way to the job.
 If you are applying to a number of very different jobs, consider creating a unique resume for each job type.
 This will help you avoid including skills that are not relevant to a position.